![]() |

 | ||

-Quarantine BasicsEvery new fish has every disease, parasite, and problem you can imagine.
+Quarantine Tank BasicsEvery new fish has every disease, parasite, and problems you can not even imagine.
 There are no exceptions.
 In fact, the only fish that are pathogen free are dead fish.
-Having your fish in quarantine for at least 2 to 4 weeks will allow them to gain confidence, start feeding, and become accustomed to your specific water chemistry.
+Remember it’s cheaper to quarantine a small tank vs your entire pond.
+Quarantine is the best method to reduce disease introductions.
+Having your fish in quarantine for at least 3 to 4 weeks will allow them to gain confidence, start feeding, and become accustomed to your specific water chemistry.
+The word "quarantine" originally meant 40 days isolation.
 Other reasons to quarantine your fish: The new Koi immune system can be affected by, the stress of bagging and transporting, exposure to higher or lower water temperatures, and exposure to different pH levels.
 During the time your fish is in quarantine you should watch them carefully, make sure they are eating and swimming normally.
 Feed your fish lightly, and provide a little preventive treatment, even when disease is not apparent.
+For your quarantine facility to be effective it needs to replicate your main pond; if that is not the case; when the Koi are finally moved into your main pond they will undergo the same stresses that they would have when purchased.
 Quarantine TankThe quarantine tank has to be separate from your pond, and you should have separate equipment.
 A basic quarantine tank can be a self-standing vinyl tank with a PVC frame work about 6 feet wide and 30 inches deep.
 Or if you have an above ground, vinyl swimming pool that would work great.
 A big polyethylene stock tank can be used as a quarantine tank.
-Quarantine SuppliesYour tank will need the following equipment and materials.
-Most of these can be bought here on this website:
+The quarantine tank must have its own set of handling nets and bowls that are not used in the main Koi pond.
+It is also a good idea to be able to bypass the biological filter and have some means to do rapid partial water changes.
+Plan on performing frequent, even daily, water changes on the quarantine facility.
+To determine how often to do the water changes measure the ammonia, nitrite, nitrate, and pH.
+One way of quarantining fish is to maintain a 0.3-0.6 percent salt concentration in the tank (6 1/2-13 pounds/3-6 kg coarse, noniodized salt per 265 gallons/1,000 L; 2.5-5 pounds per 100 gallons, or about 3 teaspoons per gallon).
+Once the pond fish or Koi are eating well and acting normally, with no obvious lesions or parasites, then they can be introduced into their permanent home.
+Compare water quality, pH, and temperature between the two ponds when transferring them.
+Quarantine SuppliesYour quarantine tank will need the following equipment and materials.
+Most of these can be bought here on this website: Air system consisting of:

 |